Massacre of the Innocents: In Christian art

-The theme of the "Massacre of the Innocents" has provided artists of many nationalities with opportunities to compose complicated depictions of massed bodies in violent action.
+The subject of the "Massacre of the Innocents" has provided artists of many nationalities with opportunities to compose complicated depictions of massed bodies in violent action.
 It was an alternative to the Flight into Egypt in cycles of the Life of the Virgin.
 It decreased in popularity in Gothic art, but revived in the larger works of the Renaissance, when artists took inspiration for their "Massacres" from Roman reliefs of the battle of the Lapiths and Centaurs to the extent that they showed the figures heroically nude.
 The horrific subject matter of the Massacre of the Innocents also provided a comparison of ancient brutalities with the brutalities of the early modern period, during the period of religious wars that followed the Reformation – Bruegel's versions show the soldiers carrying banners with the Habsburg double-headed eagle.

-The 1590 version by Cornelis van Haarlem also seems to reflect the violence of the Dutch Revolt.
+The 1590 version by Cornelis van Haarlem also seems to reflect the violence of the Dutch Revolt and does not depict the mothers merely as passive victims but also as enacting revenge on one of the murderers.
 Guido Reni's early (1611) Massacre of the Innocents, in an unusual vertical format, is at Bologna.
 The Flemish painter Peter Paul Rubens painted the theme more than once.
 One version, now in Munich, was engraved and reproduced as a painting as far away as colonial Peru.